JacobwLarsen/SpicyTomatoes/README.md

 Spicy Tomatoes marks my **first** github repository.
 It is a simple python website mockup for displaying movie trailers.

+##Execute:
+  1. Clone the repository or download it into the chosen directory:
+  `git clone <url>`
+  2. Then execute the python file:
+  `python entertainment_center.py`

 ##Note:

 The sidebar navigation is for show only, as this is mainly just a mockup design and practice in python.